kyleanicholson/learn-programming-notes/Zettelkasten/Seven Bridges of Konigsberg.md

 - Seven bridges, problem was to devise a walk through the city that crosses each bridge once and only once.
 - Graph problem-- bridges represent edges, and land masses represent vertices.
-- Euler proved that the problem has no solution.
+- Euler proved that the problem has no solution -